rpgreview/papersandpaychecks/pnp.md

 As with other classic games, "Papers and Paychecks" is a "gold piece system", but in reverse.
 Whereas in traditional RPGs one received "experience points" for acquiring treasure, in "Papers and Paychecks" your character will receive "treasure" (i.e., a paycheck) for having experience.

 This is also a "class and level" game.
 The "classes" are, of course, represented by the various professions.
 Unlike however traditional games, the "class" is not a straight-jacket which restricts the character, in "Papers and Paychecks" the profession is a flexible set of options.
-Characters may also change their profession as they wish, and often a character will have multiple professions representing a change in employment (e.g., a level 4 Labourer and level 6 Technician).
+Characters may also change their profession as they wish, and often a character will have multiple professions representing a change in employment (e.g., a level 4 Labourer and level 6 Tradesperson).
 The character will receive the pay rate according to the work that they are currently doing.
 If this sounds unfair, ask a migrant cleaner with a PhD in nuclear physics how they feel about it.

 Each character has a level, representing their pay band and the base net wages that they receive.
 This level is determined by how many "projects" that they have completed, a "project" being the equivalent of a "scenario" or “adventure” in a fantasy RPG.
 On average, a character can expect to participate in one project per annum.
 Different professions have different starting ages, and different rates of pay.